brcai/IFM_pong/README.md

+# IFM_pong

-# IFM_pong, neural plasticity is not included here, since the task is relatively simple
+# neural plasticity is not included here, since the task is relatively simple

 play pong game to create neuronal input-output data sample by running pong_neuronal_data.py